Vinceli2401/Vixie/readme.md

-## License
+License

-This project is licensed under the [GNU Affero General Public License v3](https://www.gnu.org/licenses/agpl-3.0.html).
+This project is licensed under the MIT License.

 You are free to:

-- Use this software.
+    Use this software for any purpose.

-- Modify this software.
+    Modify this software.

-- Distribute this software.
+    Distribute this software.

-### Conditions
+    Include it in proprietary software.

-- **Source Code Sharing**: If you modify this software and distribute it (including deploying it as a service), you must share your modifications under the same AGPL v3 license.
+Conditions

-- **Attribution**: You must credit the original author (Vince Li).
+    Attribution: You must include the original copyright notice and this permission notice in any copies or substantial portions of the software.

-For more details, refer to the [AGPL v3 license](https://www.gnu.org/licenses/agpl-3.0.html).
+For more details, refer to the MIT License.

 Have fun ^^